JLight-L/ascendingradiance/README.md

 # ascendingradiance
 A game made for myself

-I want the game to be:
+Goals:

 - Easy to play;
-- With fast rounds;
+- Short, snappy rounds;
-- Highly extensible with a auto-numerical system;
+- Highly extensible with an auto-scaling numeric system;
-- With character growth and special talents;
+- Meaningful character growth and unique talents;
-- With flexible chooses;
+- Flexible choices;
 - ....

 ## 游戏主体逻辑